-The BCCoE also offers counselling services thelp patients and their families navigate the emotional complexity of a cancer diagnosis.
-Transportation and accommodation support ensures that patients can access care even it they live far away.
+The BCCoE also offers counselling services to help patients and their families navigate the emotional complexity of a cancer diagnosis.
+Transportation and accommodation support ensures that patients can access care even if they live far away.
 Renovations and expansion at the newly accredited Butaro Level 2 Teaching Hospital - include a state-of-the-art, 30-bed oncology ward.
-The facility will serve as a platform for teaching the next generation of healthcare professionals while offering world-class care to patients and will effectively double BCCoE's each year.
+The facility will serve as a platform for teaching the next generation of healthcare professionals while offering world-class care to patients and will effectively double BCCoE's capacity.
+PIH clinicians and staff recently provided national baseline cancer training to providers from 20 hospitals in Rwanda - an example of how BCCoE's investments in oncology capacity building have national impact.
+When it's all put together, this essential work is proof that when the right 'stuff' is in place, high-quality cancer care can thrive even in resource-limited settings -and stronger, more equitable health systems are the result.
+18 19

-02 | STUFF

-to capacity.
-PIH clinicians and staff recently

-e provided national baseline cancer training

-5. to providers from 20 hospitals in Rwanda

-rt - an example of how $BCCoE's$ investments

-if in oncology capacity building have national

-impact.

-space -3- PROVIDING SAFE AND WELL-EQUIPPED SPACES FOR PATIENTS High quality care for patients isn't possible without safe and dignified health care facilities.
+High quality care for patients isn't possible without safe and dignified health care facilities.
 In collaboration with our partners, Partners In Health builds, expands, renovates and equips health care spaces so that they meet clinicians' needs and provide a healing environment for patients.
 PIH supports more than 300 public sector hospitals, health centers, and clinics around the world.
 Too many facilities in remote and rural environments where PIH works still don't have reliable electricity and clean water, but with your support we're reducing that number every day.